loucadufault/louca_dufault_test/Question_C/README.md

 Admin
 ### Intention
 The intention of admin is to initialize an instance of GeoLRUCache by selecting a machine hosting an Origin instance to act as origin server and providing it with parameters to configure the eventual Proxy instances hosted on proxy servers.

-### Preconditions
+### Precondition
 There exists a server upon which the Origin instance may be hosted, that also hosts a database (either locally or virtually).
 ### Main Scenario
 Admin provides the parameters to configure the LRUCache instances of the eventual Proxy instances, and the database instance representing Database actor to initialize an Origin instance that will be hosted on the origin server.

 Admin provides the Origin instances with a dictionary of potential servers where the keys are the coordinates of each server, and the values are the server instances themselves (left as an abstract concept since it is outside of the scope of this assignemnt).

-Admin adds proxies to the GeoLRUCache network, by specifying the coordinates of the server that will host the new Proxy instance amongst the keys in the dictionary of potential servers.
+Admin optionally adds proxies to the GeoLRUCache network, by specifying the coordinates of the server that will host the new Proxy instance amongst the keys in the dictionary of potential servers.

 New Proxy instances are initialized (each with its personal LRUCache instance) and each is mapped to a distinct proxy server with distinct coordinates, and references to these proxies servers are kept in the Origin instance for future assignment of clients to proxy servers.

-## Request from the origin server a reference to the nearest proxy by providing its coordinates
+## Request a proxy server from the origin server
+### Actor
+Client
+### Intention
+The intention of client is to receive a proxy instance nearest to its own coordinates with which it can interact.
+### Precondition
+An origin server exists with at least one references to a proxy server.

+Client has access to its own coordinates.
+### Main Scenario
+Client calls the method to get the nearest proxy on its Origin instance to which it holds a reference and provides its own coordinates to the method call as an argument.

+The method call iterates through all Proxy instances referenced by the Origin instance, and calculates the distance between the parameter coordinates and the coordinates of the proxy at the current iteration.

+The method call determines the coordinates of the Proxy instance with the least distance to the coordinates of client, and returns this nearest Proxy instance to client.

+Client begins interacting with this Proxy instance - it is said that the Proxy instance is assigned to the client and the client is assigned to this Proxy instance - until the Proxy instance suffers a network failure or crash.

 ## Get data from proxy server
 ### Actor
 Client
 ### Intention
 The intention of client is to retrieve a data from the cache by providing the value's key
 ### Precondition
+An origin server exists with at least one references to a proxy server.

 Client has been assigned to an operational proxy server.

 The assigned proxy server holds a reference to the origin server.

 The LRUCache of the assigned proxy server has a miss callback provided that accepts a key parameter and returns a value (by retrieving the value directly from the origin server).
 ### Main Scenario
 Client performs a get method call on its assigned proxy instance providing the key as a parameter.